Appendix I: Definitions

 12. Domestic Violence: Felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of the jurisdiction receiving grant monies, or by any other person against an adult or youth victim who is protected from that person’s acts under the domestic or family violence laws of the jurisdiction.

-13. False Reporting of Emergency Situation: False reporting of any emergency situation includes, but is not limited to, misuse of campus emergency notification equipment.
-Unauthorized tampering with, and/or accessing of, safety, security, or fire protection equipment, devices, or alarmed doors.
-Setting off a fire alarm for reasons other than actual fire or emergency; involvement in setting or causing any unauthorized fire in or on University property.
+14. False Reporting of Emergency Situation: False reporting of any emergency situation includes, but is not limited to, misuse of campus emergency notification equipment; unauthorized tampering with, and/or accessing of, safety, security, or fire protection equipment, devices, or alarmed doors; setting off a fire alarm for reasons other than actual fire or emergency; or involvement in setting or causing any unauthorized fire in or on University property.

 1. Any physical activity, such as whipping, beating, branding, forced calisthenics, exposure to the elements, forced consumption of food, liquid, drugs, or other substance, or forced servitude, or any other brutal treatment or other forced physical activity that is likely to adversely affect the physical health of the person.